BUSM 3074 Work Employment and the Labour Market

 Coordinator Louise Ingersoll Opens in new window

-Description This unit provides an in-depth study of the links between work, employment and wider labour market issues.
+Description This subject provides an in-depth study of the links between work, employment and wider labour market issues.
 An introductory framework will be provided emphasizing the historical perspectives of work and the key theories and concepts involved in industrial sociology.
 Current and future issues and trends in work organization and practice and their relationships to society will also be considered.
-The unit will then examine the relationship between labour markets, employment and government policy in both macro and micro settings.
+The subject will then examine the relationship between labour markets, employment and government policy in both macro and micro settings.
 Particular emphasis will be placed upon the interaction of regional labour markets, policies and outcomes for key labour market segments.

 Student Contribution Band HECS Band 4 10cp